tamjid-ahsan/Investment-Opportunity-for-Real-Estate-Company/README.md

 # NEXT STEPS

-- add variables to model, using a `SARIMAX` model
+- Add variables to model, for using using a `SARIMAX` model
- - interest rate
+  - Interest rate
+  - Economical indicators
- - other qualitative indicators
+  - Other qualitative indicators, e.g., school, public transport access.

-- try other models
+- Try other models
     - RNN
     - Prophet
-    - use transfer learning
+    - Use transfer learning

  # REPOSITORY STRUCTURE

 ```
 ├── README.md                                             # readme file
-├── assets                                                # image files
+├── assets                                                # image files and backups
 │   ├── ...
 ├── data                                                  # data used for analysis
 │   ├── lat_long.csv                                      # location info